JLBLine/WODEN/joss_paper/paper.md

 [Version 1.0](https://github.com/JLBLine/WODEN/releases/tag/v1.0.0) of `WODEN` was fully 32 bit, which produced the green triangles in Figure \ref{fig:WODEN_accuracy}, with longer baselines consistently a few percent off expectations.
 A modest slow down by moving to a combined 32 and 64 bit "float" mode (orange squares) improves the accuracy to <= 0.2% on the longer baselines.
 The 64 bit "double" precision mode is consistent in precision across baseline length, sitting at < 2e-6% accuracy.
 The "float" and "double" modes are available in Version 1.1 (TODO link to release once release is made), and can be switched between via a command line option to `run_woden.py`.
 It should be noted that these offset errors are deterministic, meaning comparison between different simulations out of [Version 1.0](https://github.com/JLBLine/WODEN/releases/tag/v1.0.0) `WODEN` are consistent; these errors matter most when comparing to real data.

 As 32 and 64 bit precision calculations are performed in physically different parts of an NVIDIA GPU, with cards typically having less double precision hardware that single, the "double" version is slower that the "float".
 Each card will show a different slow-down between the two modes.
 As a test, I ran a simulation using a catalogue of over 300,000 sources.
-The number of sources above the horizon and the simulation settings used are listed in Table \ref{tab:benchmark_sim}, along with the speed difference between the "float" and "double" precision versions for two different GPU cards (TODO push this version and then run on Garrawarla).
+The number of sources above the horizon and the simulation settings used are listed in Table \ref{tab:benchmark_sim}, along with the speed difference between the "float" and "double" precision versions for two different NVIDIA GPU cards.

 \renewcommand{\arraystretch}{1}
 \begin{table}[h]